What exactly is ‘prior consent’?

 If correctly implemented, Cookiebot works like an on/off switch between the cookies and trackers in use on your website and the website users.
 If the user has not given a consent (yet), no cookies other than those strictly necessary are being set.
 This is very important because it gives you as the website owner full control of what cookies are being set – also cookies by third party providers that can otherwise be very difficult to control.
 As soon as the user gives the appropriate consent, the accepted cookies are being set immediately without any experienced delay.

-Technically this is done by changing the attributes of the cookie-setting script tags on your website – see step 3 in our installation guide here: www.cookiebot.com/goto/help All cookies and online trackers in use on your website are identified by the Cookiebot scanner and included in the monthly scan report.
+You may also choose to implement prior consent manually on your website.
+Technically this is done by changing the attributes of the cookie-setting script tags on your website – see step 4 in our installation guide here: https://cookiebot.com/goto/manual-implementation All cookies and online trackers in use on your website are identified by the Cookiebot scanner and included in the monthly scan report.
 This report also contains information about the exact location of the cookies/scripts on your website, so you can quickly find them and do the needed mark-up.
 Each scan report contains information about any new cookies since the last scan, so you can edit their attributes without having to go through all the cookies each time.

 What should I do to implement ‘prior consent’ on my website?

-For general implementation of 'prior consent' please see step 3 of our installation guide. https://www.cookiebot.com/goto/help
+For manual implementation of 'prior consent' please see step 4 of our installation guide. https://cookiebot.com/goto/manual-implementation

 Other Cookiebot implementation guides that include instructions on how to enable ‘prior consent’: